-ONEm CEO Christopher Richardson (standing right) tries to convince African business leaders to adopt his firm's technology.
+ONEm CEO Christopher Richardson (standing right) tries to convince African business leaders to adopt his company's technology.

-According to the firm, governments can deploy its technology as a way to provide rural access to critical services.
-ONEm said it can provide nationwide interactive services in security, health, education and commerce, and can coordinate their development with the relevant government departments.
+government departments.
 It added that users only need a basic handset and can get access to vital information interactively using SMS and voice.